Lake City Wrongful Death Lawyer

 Can I Recover Damages If My Loved One is Being Blamed for a Fatal Accident in Florida?

-Your settlement or verdict can be reduced under the comparative fault laws in Florida if your loved one is partly to blame for the accident.
+Your settlement or verdict can be reduced under the modified comparative fault laws in Florida if your loved one is partly to blame for the accident.
 While it may seem wrong, insurance companies often try to blame victims for their own death.
 After all, your loved one isn’t around to tell their side of the story.